tewodrosBkasahun/Photo-Processing/README.md

 ### Installing
 1) Download
-2) Import it into you IDE
+2) Import it into your IDE
 3) Run "PictureManager.java"